7 Doctor Recommended Vaccines for Seniors

 - Td vaccine protects adults from diptheria.

-Tetanus is an infection that causes painful muscle spasms.
-As a bacterial infection, tetanus symptoms may appear anytime from a few days to several weeks after the bacteria has entered the body.
+Tetanus is an infection caused by a bacteria, Clostridium tetani , which can be found in the soil.
+The bacteria can enter the body through open wounds or cuts in the skin.
+Tetanus symptoms can include painful spasms, and may appear anytime from a few days to several weeks after the bacteria has entered the body.

-Some common symptoms of tetanus include spasms and stiffness in jaw muscles, neck muscles and abdominal muscles.
+Other common symptoms of tetanus include stiffness in jaw muscles, neck muscles and abdominal muscles.
 Tetanus may also lead to difficulty swallowing and painful body spasms caused by minor occurrences from loud noises to physical touch.

 Not only is tetanus more severe in seniors, but its complications are also more serious.
 Depending on the severity of the muscle spasms, seniors are more susceptible to break bones.
-Tetanus infection in seniors may also block the pulmonary embolism, a lung artery.
-If the infection is left untreated, muscle spasms can become so intense that it stops breathing, resulting in respiratory or heart failure.
+Tetanus infection in seniors may also block the main lung artery by a blood clot (pulmonary embolus).
+If the infection is left untreated, muscle spasms can become so intense that it may cause difficulty breathing, resulting in respiratory or heart failure.

 According to a study done by the University of Tsukuba, Japan, tetanus is far more common in older adults, but can be prevented with vaccination.
 Adult vaccines for tetanus include: